-3.6 Smoking Policy
+4.6 Smoking Policy

-The College's Smoking policy prohibits smoking on College premises, other than in the designated smoking areas in the Kitchen Yard and Cripps Court (outside the exit door between I and J staircases on the Rugby Club side).
+The College's Smoking policy prohibits smoking on College premises, other than in the designated smoking area in Cripps Court (outside the exit door between I and J staircases on the Rugby Club side).
 This policy includes e-cigarettes.